 Massachusetts gas prices rose from last week: See how much here

-State gas prices rose last week and reached an average of $3.30 per gallon of regular fuel on Monday, up from last week's price of $3.28 per gallon, according to the U.S. Energy Information Administration.
+State gas prices rose for the second consecutive week and reached an average of $3.38 per gallon of regular fuel on Monday, up from last week's price of $3.30 per gallon, according to the U.S. Energy Information Administration.

-A year ago, the average gas price in Massachusetts was 1% higher at $3.33 per gallon.
+A year ago, the average gas price in Massachusetts was 1% lower at $3.35 per gallon.

 >> INTERACTIVE: See how your area's gas prices have changed over the years at data.thegardnernews.com.